AnandTenneti/SampleProject/README.md

 Within this folder, screenshots of the pages of failed test cases are stored

-1. **Project Overview**: A brief introduction to the project and what it does.

-Implemented automation using WebDriver and Java for validating the UI elements through different scenarios

 6. **Prerequisites**: Requirements that the user needs to have installed.